radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

 ## Swap the connector for an Azure resource

-Simply swap out the module file referenced for the Mongo infrastructure resource, changing "mongo-container.bicep" to "azure-cosmodb.bicep" in the last resource of the file.
-Also update the definition of your Mongo connector to reference the CosmosDB resource ID instead of manually building the connection string:
+The "azure-cosmosdb.bicep" file contains the definition to deploy the Azure cosmosdb.
+Simply swap out the module file referenced for the Mongo infrastructure resource, changing "mongo-container.bicep" to "azure-cosmosdb.bicep" in the last resource of the file.

 {{< rad file="snippets/app-azure.bicep" embed=true marker="//MONGOMODULE">}}

+Update the connector definition to use a resource reference instead of manually defining the connection string by replacing `secrets: {...}` with `resource: mongo.outputs.cosmosDatabaseId`:

+{{< rad file="snippets/app-azure.bicep" embed=true marker="//DATABASE CONNECTOR">}}

-You need to also add the location parameter as well:
+You need to also add the location parameter.

 ```sh
 param location string = resourceGroup().location